nnimbale/ISC_final_project_markov/README.md

 # ISC Final Project: Markov Model for Language
 ## Contributors(Equal): Naman Nimbale, Ramyak Bilas

+## Main script for the project
+To execute this project, simply run this file:
+ 1. Open in RStudio or run `source("main.R")` in R.
+ 2. Follow the instructions displayed in the console.

 ## Project Overview
 This project implements a Markov Chain-based language model for text generation.
 The language model analyzes text data, generates transition probabilities between words or n-grams, and produces realistic sequences of text based on trained probabilities.
 The model can be trained on any textual dataset and supports n-gram-based generation for flexible context handling.